Remote ATU v 1.0

 • The only transport media currently (Release v1.0) used is 2.4GHz WiFi; we have plans to add CAN-bus in future versions (however CAN will require extra 4-cores cabling, obviously).

-Fucntional differences between Variable and Relay ATU:
+Functional differences between Variable and Relay ATU:

 Variable coil and variable capacitors ATU version details

-1. P-140 variable coil
+1. P-140 variable coil.

-2. Two variable capacitors 25-1000 pF (need to be selected to required capacity and availability)
+2. Two variable capacitors 25-1000 pF (need to be selected to required capacity and availability).

 3. Espressif ESP32-DevKit - 1 piece

-This model was selected for our project due to extended WiFi range needed (provided with external antena).
+This model was selected for our project due to extended WiFi range needed (provided with external antenna).
 Any compatible ESP32-DevKit can be used (Aliexpress search to find one you like), just watch out available GPIO number.

 4.For ADC the ADS1115 is used.
 It is 16-bit and gives good enough resolution (compared to 12-bit ESP32 in-build ADC).
-ADS1115 sencitivity in the given construct is 1mV with total range from 2 to 4096 mV in each A0 and A1.
+ADS1115 sensitivity in the given construct is 1mV with total range from 2 to 4096 mV in each A0 and A1.

 5. DRV8825 Stepper Motor Driver - 3 pieces